 - (a) Continuing Professional education (CPE): An integral part of lifelong learning required to provide competent professional accounting service to the public.
-The set of activities that enables accounting professionals to maintain and increase their professional competence. - (b)Group Program: An educational process designed to permit a participant to learn a given subject through interaction with an instructor and other participants either in a classroom setting or using the Internet (non-interactive Internet courses will not qualify in this area). - (c) Independent Study: An educational process designed to permit a participant to learn a given subject under a learning contract with a CPE program sponsor (all independent study must be approved in advance by the Arkansas State Board of Public Accountancy). - (e) Authorship: An education process designed to permit a participant to increase professional competence through research and writing articles, books or CPE programs.
+The set of activities that enables accounting professionals to maintain and increase their professional competence. - (b)Group Program: An educational process designed to permit a participant to learn a given subject through interaction with an instructor and other participants either in a classroom setting or using the Internet (non-interactive Internet courses will not qualify in this area). - (c) Independent Study: An educational process designed to permit a participant to learn a given subject under a learning contract with a CPE program sponsor (all independent study must be approved in advance by the Arkansas State Board of Public Accountancy). - (d) Self-study Program: An educational process designed to permit a participant to learn a given subject without major involvement of an instructor.
+Self-study programs use a word count formula or a pilot test (a sampling of at least three individuals) to measure the average completion time from which the recommended CPE credit is determined. - (e) Authorship: An education process designed to permit a participant to increase professional competence through research and writing articles, books or CPE programs.
 For the writer to receive CPE credit, the article, book, or CPE program must be in the subject areas specified in Rule 13.2(a)(1) and formally accepted in writing for publication.